 License

-**Zero ** appears to have several advantages over Twake Mail, particularly in popularity, licensing and features.
+Both Twake Mail and **Zero ** have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash.
 However, they differ in their additional technology choices: Twake Mail uses C, Objective-C, Java, Ruby, Swift, Kotlin, Dart while **Zero ** leverages Typescript, JSX.